 Marketers must be aware that transactions with teenagers may not be legally enforceable against the teenager, or his or her parent or guardian.

 In addition to the rest of this Code, marketers must adhere to the following requirements when employing specific marketing strategies and techniques.

 As the collection, use and disclosure of personal information is closely linked to direct marketing, marketers must be aware of the principles detailed in Section J of this Code, Protection of Personal Privacy.

-M1.1 Renting Lists: Marketers and list owners or their representatives must define the parameters of the intended use of the list prior to the deployment of a marketing communication.
+M1.1 Renting Lists: Marketers and list owners or their representatives must define the parameters of the intended use of the list, ensuring the proper consent was obtained and ensuring that all withdrawals of consent are accounted for, prior to the deployment of a marketing communication.
+This is essential for electronic communications which are governed by Canada's Anti-Spam Law.
 Unless otherwise agreed to and specified in the list or data transfer contract:

 - A list or data transaction permits one-time use only.

 - Marketers may not transfer personal information from rented lists to their own marketing or customer files.